-The Poker Flat Research Range (65°07'24" N, 147°29'15" W, 210 m a.s.l.) is a research facility managed by the University of Alaska Fairbanks (UAF) and located in the Interior of Alaska, about 50 km northeast of Fairbanks (Fig. 1).
+(65°07'24" N; The Poker Flat Research Range 147°29'15" W, 210 m a.s.l.) is a facility managed by the University of Alaska Fairbanks (UAF) and located in the interior of Alaska, about 50 km northeast of Fairbanks (Fig. 1).
 The general area is part of a discontinuous permafrost zone but the site itself is underlain by permafrost with active layer thickness of about 50 to 150 cm (Nakai et al., 2013).
-The research site includes an observation tower built in 2010 as part of a collaboration (known as JICS) between the Japan Agency for Marine-Earth Science and Technology (JAMSTEC) and UAF's International Arctic Research Center (IARC) (Sugiura et al., 2011; Nakai et al., 2013; Ikawa et al., 2015 ; Nagano et al., 2018).
-This observation tower was used to discretely for making discrete measurements of air temperatures at 1.5-m height, downward short-wave radiation measurements at 16-m height (tower top), and snow depth using an ultra-sonic sensor.
-The data from these sources were integrated into 30-minute intervals prior to analysis.
-Measurements were conducted for a period of two years, from October 13, 2012 to October 13, 2014.
+The research site includes an observation tower built in 2010 as part of a collaboration (known as JICS) between the Japan Agency for Marine-Earth Science and Technology (JAMSTEC) and UAF's International Arctic Research Center (IARC) (Sugiura et al., 2011; Nakai et al., 2013; Ikawa et al., 2015; Nagano et al., 2018).
+This observation tower was used for making discrete measurements of air temperatures at 1.5 m height, short-wave radiation measurements at 16 m height (tower top), and snow depth using an ultrasonic sensor.
+The data from these sources were integrated into 30 min intervals prior to analysis.
+Measurements were conducted for a period of 2 years, from 13 October 2012 to 13 October 2014.